idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 This requires the requestor to conduct name-based or case-number based searches.

-To search for a criminal court record by name, the requesting party must provide the full names of either or both parties involved in the case—i.e plaintiff and/or the defendant.
-Where the plaintiff and/or defendant is a business or businesses, searches can be conducted by furnishing the search too with the official business name of either or both parties.
-If some of the information required is not known, wild card searches can be conducted using a combination of the known information and the wild card symbols Similarly, case number-based searches require the requestor to provide a case number for the search, along with the approximate date the case was filed and/or heard (if known)
+To search for a criminal court record by name, the requesting party must typically provide the full names of either or both parties involved in the case—i.e plaintiff and/or the defendant.
+Where the plaintiff and/or defendant is a business or businesses, searches may be conducted by furnishing the search tool with the official business name of either or both parties.
+If some of the information required is not known, wild card searches may be conducted using a combination of the known information and the wild card symbols Similarly, case number-based searches require the requestor to provide a case number for the search, along with the approximate date the case was filed and/or heard (if known).

 • The name of someone involved, providing it is not a juvenile